RedisJSON/RedisJSON/docs/commands/json.merge.md

 <details open><summary><code>path</code></summary>

 is JSONPath to specify.
-Default is root `$`.
-For new Redis keys the `path` must be the root.
-For existing keys, when the entire `path` exists, the value that it contains is replaced with the `json` value.
-For existing keys, when the `path` exists, except for the last element, a new child is added with the `json` value.
+For non-existing keys the `path` must be `$`.
+For existing keys, for each matched `path`, the value that matches the `path` is being merged with the JSON `value`.
+For existing keys, when the path exists, except for the last element, a new child is added with the JSON `value`.

 </details>